 - For Windows computers, be sure to confirm that Windows Defender is turned on.

-- NOTE: Certain free anti-malware software is only free for personal use.
-Always check the licensing agreement.
+Certain free anti-malware software is only free for personal use.
+Always check the licensing agreement for software not included in your operating system.
 Software for personal use only may not be installed on a university device or registered under your @berkeley.edu account.

-In order to detect malware before they are able to infect a system, enable real-time scanning.
+In order to detect malware before it is able to infect a system, enable real-time scanning where available.
 Real-time scanning will analyze files and programs as they are copied to a system in order to prevent the user from unknowingly becoming infected.